Aoashi: Spin-offs

-Volume list
+A two-part spin-off manga by Kobayashi, titled Aoashi Midnight Diner (アオアシ ミッドナイト・ダイナー, Aoashi Middonaito Dainā) was published in Big Comic Original from May 20 to June 5, 2024.
+The first part was included in the main series' 36th volume, released on June 28, 2024.

+Volumes

 Anime

 An anime television series adaptation was announced in May 2021.
 The series is produced by Production I.G and directed by Akira Satō, with scripts written by Masahiro Yokotani, and character designs by Manabu Nakatake, Toshie Kawamura, Asuka Yamaguchi, and Saki Hasegawa, with Nakatake and Yamaguchi also serving as chief animation directors.
 Masaru Yokoyama composed the series' music.
 It aired from April 9 to September 24, 2022, on NHK Educational TV.
 The first opening theme song is "Mushin Hakusū" by Alexandros, while the first ending theme song is "Blue Diary" by Rinne.
 The second opening theme song is "Presence" by Superfly, while the second ending theme song is "Color Lily no Koibumi" by Kami wa Saikoro wo Furanai.

-Crunchyroll has licensed the series outside of Asia.
-Disney Platform Distribution licensed the series in Southeast Asia, Hong Kong, South Korea, and Taiwan.
-They began streaming the series in Indonesia, Malaysia, and Thailand from May 4, 2022; Hong Kong, Taiwan, and Singapore from June 8, 2022.
+On April 30, 2025, a second season was announced.
+It will be produced by TMS Entertainment and is set to premiere in 2026.

+Crunchyroll streamed the series outside of Asia.
 On April 11, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on April 23.
+Disney Platform Distribution licensed the series in Southeast Asia.